 We will let the video do the talking.

 A multi-sensory experience will result in a multi-dimensional impact.
-Not only does the sound pierces the audience’s hearts, but also the magical impact that was originally intended.
+Not only does the sound pierce the audience’s hearts, but it also enhances the magical impact that was originally intended.

 At the start of the project, the first question we asked was, naturally, what kind of bell should be made?

-It should be the perfect size: Not too big to steal the show, and not too small and feel over-reserved or restrained.
+It should be the perfect size: not too big to steal the show, and not too small to feel over-reserved or restrained.

 Finally, it should look ordinary and unassuming.

-With these in mind, we created The Bell.
+With these answers in mind, we created The Bell.